basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Status.md

 keywords: [mdc, repl, operator, bnw]
 ---

 The following definitions describe the output of `riak-repl status`.
 Please note that many of these statistics will only appear on the current leader node.
-Both Default Replication and Advanced Replication statistics are both obtained by using the `riak-repl status` command.
+Both Version 2 Replication and Version 3 Replication statistics are both obtained by using the `riak-repl status` command.

 **All statistic counts will be reset to 0 upon restarting Riak EE unless otherwise noted.**